SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 - [Install a Solace Event Broker onto a Pivotal Container Service (PKS) cluster](//github.com/SolaceProducts/solace-pks )
 - Deploying a Solace Event Broker HA Group onto Azure Kubernetes Service (AKS): follow the [Azure documentation](//docs.microsoft.com/en-us/azure/aks/ ) to deploy an AKS cluster then this guide to deploy.

-## How to deploy the Solace Event Broker onto Kubernetes
+## How to deploy the Solace Event Broker Software onto Kubernetes

-Solace Event Broker can be deployed in either a three-node High-Availability (HA) group or as a single-node standalone deployment.
+The Solace Event Broker Software can be deployed in either a three-node High-Availability (HA) group or as a single-node standalone deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
 Note that in production, or any environment where message loss cannot be tolerated, an HA deployment is required.

 We recommend using the Helm tool for convenience.
 An [alternative method](/docs/PubSubPlusK8SDeployment.md#alternative-deployment-with-generating-templates-for-the-kubernetes-kubectl-tool) using generated templates is also provided.

-In this quick start we go through the steps to set up a Solace Event Broker using [Solace Helm charts](//artifacthub.io/packages/search?ts_query_web=solace).
+In this quick start we go through the steps to set up a Solace Event Broker Software using [Solace Helm charts](//artifacthub.io/packages/search?ts_query_web=solace).

 There are three Helm chart variants available with default small-size configurations:
-1.	`pubsubplus-dev` - recommended Solace Event Broker for Developers (standalone) - no guaranteed performance
+1.	`pubsubplus-dev` - recommended Solace Event Broker Software for Developers (standalone) - no guaranteed performance
-2.	`pubsubplus-ha` - Solace Event Broker HA, supporting 1000 connections
+2.	`pubsubplus-ha` - Solace Event Broker Software for HA, supporting 1000 connections

-For other Solace Event Broker configurations or sizes, refer to the [Solace Event Broker Helm Chart Reference](/pubsubplus/README.md).
+For other Solace Event Broker Software configurations or sizes, refer to the [Solace Event Broker Software Helm Chart Reference](/pubsubplus/README.md).

 ### 1. Get a Kubernetes environment